Erik Morales: Morales vs. Barrera II

+Second Featherweight title reign

 Morales bounced back with a dominating twelve-round decision victory over former world champion, Paulie Ayala in November 2002 to regain the vacant WBC Featherweight title.
 The early rounds were close, but Morales started to dominate in the middle rounds, consistently landing the harder punches and Ayala's left eye began to swell.
 He slowed his pace in the late rounds and Ayala rallied, but Morales rocked him with a series of punches in the 12th round.

 Morales defeated Eddie Croft in March 2003.
 He scored three knockdowns and stopped Croft in the 3rd round.
 All the fighters on the card donated their purses to "Vamos Mexico," a children's charity headed by Marta Sahagun, wife of Mexican president Vicente Fox.

-Morales defeated Fernando Velardez later that year.
-He knocked down Velardez in the 1st, 4th and 5th rounds when the fight was stopped without a count.
-In October 2003, Morales defeated Guty Espadas Jr. in a rematch of their first close fight.
+Morales defeated Fernando Velárdez later that year.
+He knocked down Velárdez in the 1st, 4th and 5th rounds when the fight was stopped without a count.

+Super featherweight

+Morales vs. Espadas Jr. II

+In October 2003, Morales defeated Guty Espadas Jr. in a rematch of their first close fight, which was also a WBC Super Featherweight title eliminator.
 This time Morales knocked him out in three rounds.

-Super featherweight
+Morales vacated his WBC Featherweight title immediately after the bout, remaining in the super featherweight division.

 Morales vs. Chávez

-Morales vacated his WBC Featherweight title and moved up to the super featherweight division.
 On February 28, 2004, Morales captured the WBC Super Featherweight title by unanimous decision over Jesús Chávez.
 Morales twice knocked down Chávez, which Floyd Mayweather Jr. had been unable to do.
 Morales was rocked midway through the 1st round, but he came back to score two knockdowns in the 2nd round and managed to cut Chavez over the left eye.
 Chavez injured his right shoulder early in the fight and threw very few right hands, but still fought aggressively for the rest of the fight with his jab and left hooks which cut Morales over the eye in the 4th round.
 With the victory he became the second Mexican boxer to win a title at three separate weight divisions, the first being the acclaimed Julio César Chávez.

 On July 31, 2004, Morales unified his WBC Super Featherweight title with the IBF version by way of a twelve-round unanimous decision over Carlos Hernández.
 Hernández constantly pressed forward, but Morales boxed effectively consistently landing the harder, more accurate punches that rocked Hernández several times.